ibrahim-kocyigit/ibm-data-science-professional-certificate/01-what-is-data-science/glossary.md

+## Glossary for Course 1: What is Data Science

+**Adobe Spark**
+A suite of software tools that allow users to create and share visual content such as graphics, web pages, and videos.

 **Algorithm**
 A set of step-by-step instructions to solve a problem or complete a task.

+**Analytical Skills**
+The ability to analyze information systematically, logically, and organized.

 **Analytics**
 The process of examining data to draw conclusions and make informed decisions.
 It's a fundamental aspect of data science, involving statistical analysis and data-driven insights.